hydroGR/evalhyd/_sources/functionalities/bootstrapping.rst.txt

 evaluation metrics, i.e. the influence of the choice of the study period on the metric values.

-The bootstrap method is configurable through four parameters:
+The bootstrap method is configurable through three parameters:

 ============  ===========================  ========================  ==========
 parameter     description                  possible values           mandatory?